Selected Resources and Best Practices

 Establish Your Brand

-While you navigate crisis, a brand mantra can help your team establish focus and build motivation.
+A brand mantra can help your team establish focus and build motivation.
 This resource provides additional information about how to create a brand mantra.

 Develop a Marketing/Communication Plan